fsl506/paper/paper.md

 We present aircraft measurements of BBOA over West Africa Particle size was measured using PCASP (Bloggs et al 2004) Jones et al (1998), conducted several studies in this region but continental scale measurements have not previously been made.

+#Simulations
+We simulate the evolution of particle sizes as they are transported away from the source region